Music & Worship Leaders Retreat

 - Anyone with a love for music and worship who is discerning their gifts and interested in exploring music or worship leadership

 How do I register?

-Registration begins in September 2016.
+Registration begins September 3, 2019.
 The retreat is limited to 200 registrants.
 To register, you can print, complete, and send a registration form to Laurelville Mennonite Church Center either by mail (941 Laurelville Lane, Mount Pleasant, PA 15666) or fax (724.423.2096).
-You can also call (800.839.1021 or 724.423.2056) to register by phone.
+You can also call (724.423.2056) to register by phone.
 Payment in full is required with each registration (your $50 non-refundable, non-transferable deposit is included in the registration cost).
 Please be sure to indicate any special dietary needs you might have so we can make necessary accommodations.

 Many congregations choose to register their participants together and we encourage you to do this.
 Please note however that we must receive individual names, contact information, and payment in order to hold your spots.
 Whenever sending payment, please clearly indicate the names of the congregation and participants so that we can divide the payment accordingly.